[IP] Secret U.S. Program Tracks Global Bank Transfers

 Secret U.S. Program Tracks Global Bank Transfers

 The Treasury Dept. program, begun after the Sept.
-11 attacks, attempts to
+11 attacks,

 monitor terrorist financing but raises privacy concerns.